xonixx/xonixx.github.io/awk_tech_notes.md

 The thing is, in a lack of GC all heap allocations must be deterministic.
 That is, array, declared locally in a function must be destroyed at the moment when function returns.
 That's why it's disallowed to escape the declaration scope of a function (via return).

-The absense of GC allows to keep the implementation very simple, thus fast and portable.
-I really enjoyed the talk by Roberto Ierusalimschy, author of Lua, where he describes the com the nightmares debugging bugs in GC. https://youtu.be/EUvgoxBm7uc?t=1920
+The absense of GC allows to keep the language implementation very simple, thus fast and portable.

 ## Local variables